 Content curation is one way thought leaders are emerging as a critical filter.
 Curation is the act of individuals with a passion for a content area to find, contextualize, and organize information.
 Curators provide a consistent update regarding what's interesting, happening, and cool in their focus.

-When brands find a way to act as content curators for their consumers, adding meaning or value to their daily lives, they are truly engaging brand loyalty.
+When brands find a way to act as content curators for their consumers, adding meaning or value to their daily lives, they're truly engaging brand loyalty.
 For example, “Eat This Not That” shares exercise and eating habit tips on its Facebook page daily, engaging thousands of consumers.

-It is important for brands to recognize the "to-do" list for their audience.
+It's important for brands to recognize the "to-do" list for their audience.
 For example, clothing brand Free People found that the music festival Coachella was an important event for their customers, so they made a how-to video on DIY body paint for the trendy festival decoration.
 This shows how closely Free People was listening to its customers.
-A key aspect of content curation is listening to the web and pulling out breaking news, trends, wisdom and inspiration related to your audience.
+A key aspect of content curation is listening to the web and pulling out breaking news, trends, wisdom, and inspiration related to your audience.

 Some important questions to ask yourself when utilizing social media are:

 - Is this content worthy of a share?